apete/apete/README.md

 I'm Anders, I spend a lot of time working on Open Source code hosted here at GitHub.
 Primarily I work on [ojAlgo](https://github.com/optimatika/ojAlgo).
 That's a Java library for linear algebra and mathematical optimisation, as well as other maths, ML or data science related stuff.

 My background/eduction is in relatively maths heavy engineering.
 Signed up to do a Master in naval architecture.
-Did that, but with a shift towards systems engineering, operations reasearch, and a bit of finance/ecomomics.
+Did that, but shifted towards systems engineering, operations reasearch, and a bit of finance/ecomomics.
 That's mathematical systems – not computer systems.
 Didn't do much computer science at all at engineering school, but my entire professional career I've worked as a developer.

 I've been doing Java development since it became popular late last millenia.
 Used to be a full stack developer in every sense.
 Now I'm focused on backend Java, and often work on tools and libraries for other developers to use.